gotgenes/react-router-aws-lambda-app/README.md

 - **CloudFront**: Provides the public URL, serves the static assets, and routes requests to the Lambda function.
 - **Lambda**: Runs the React Router application (the backend bundle).
 - **S3**: Stores the static assets (the frontend bundle, files in `assets`, and files in `public`).
+- **SSM Parameter Store**: Holds the Docker image digest used when deploying the Lambda function.

 ## Usage